mariodosreis/tai/README.md

 QUICK TUTORIAL
 ----------------------------------------------------------------------

 You are assumed to know how to use a shell or command prompt, as well as some basic knowledge of R. `$` denotes the shell prompt (so don't type it in!).

 The tRNA adaptation index (tAI) measures the degree of co-adaptation between a coding sequence and the tRNA pool of an organism (dos Reis 2003, 2004).
-File `misc/ecolik12.ffn` contains 49 coding sequences extracted from the genome of *Escherichia coli* K-12.
+File `inst/extdata/ecolik12.ffn` contains 49 coding sequences extracted from the genome of *Escherichia coli* K-12.
 We can use the files in the package to calculate tAI for each one of the genes contained in this file.
 First we need to calculate the frequencies of the 61 coding codons for every sequence.
-Go to the `misc` directory in this package and type (note that perl must be installed in your system and in your path):
+Copy the files inside the `inst/extdata` directory into a new suitable directory in your system.
+Go into your new directory and type (note that perl must be installed in your system and in your path):

 ~~~
 $ perl codonM ecolik12.ffn ecolik12.m
 ~~~

 The file `ecolik12.m` contains the output of the codonM script: a matrix of codon frequencies per ORF.
 It should look like:

 ~~~
 11	19	10	13	11	10	6	9	...